Amorphic79/PokeApi-For-Unity/README.md

 And we also need setters for all fields in PokemonBase, LearnableMove and Evolution

-In MoveBase.cs
-Lets add None to MoveCategory this is used as a failsafe when getting moves.

 Add Steel, Dark, Fairy to PokemonType in PokemonBase.cs

 This should conclude everything :)